Vietnam.vn - Nền tảng quảng bá Việt Nam

 Is fresh salmon always better than frozen salmon?

-Seafood experts say there are still many misconceptions about salmon, such as that fresh salmon is always better than frozen salmon or that salmon contains high levels of mercury.
+Seafood experts say there are still many misconceptions about salmon, such as the idea that fresh salmon is always better than frozen salmon or that salmon contains high levels of mercury.

 VietnamPlusVietnamPlus20/10/2025

-Salmon is a key part of the Mediterranean diet, rich in nutrients like omega-3 fatty acids (good for the heart, brain and skin), protein and vitamin D.
+Salmon is a key component of the Mediterranean diet, rich in nutrients such as omega-3 fatty acids (good for the heart, brain, and skin), protein, and vitamin D.

 However, seafood experts say there are still many common misconceptions about salmon.